How to become a financial planner

 Gain a FASEA-approved degree from VU Online

-VU Online's Graduate Diploma of Financial Planning meets FASEA’s education requirements.
-So this course will definitely put you on the path to becoming a financial planner or adviser.
+VU Online's Graduate Diploma of Financial Planning meets FASEA’s education requirements, which will put you on the path to becoming a financial planner or advisor.

 However, with the Master of Financial Planning, you can meet FASEA’s requirements and gain a more holistic set of business skills.
 This masters degree features additional units which focus on leadership, corporate finance, financial management and business consulting.